How Do Contingency Fees Work in Personal Injury Cases?

 How Does a Contingency Fee Work?

 In a contingency fee payment arrangement, the client will only pay the attorney’s fees if the attorney wins the case.
 This protects the client from paying for the lawyer out of pocket without getting any money in return.
 Contingency fees are important for injured parties.
 Without this setup, most people could not afford to pay the attorney’s fees outright, especially when dealing with lost income and medical bills from a recent accident.
 It also ensures the attorney tries his or her best during the case.
-The attorney won’t receive payment unless the client wins – a good incentive for the legal professional to recover on behalf of the client.
+Our Injury attorneys won’t receive payment unless the client wins – a good incentive for the legal professional to recover on behalf of the client.

 A client will pay a contingent attorney fee in an amount that the client and attorney agreed upon prior to the start of the case.
 The typical contingency fee amount is one-third of the client’s recovery amount (33.33%).
 This means that if the claim results in a $100,000 settlement, the attorney’s fees will amount to about $33,330.
 If you lose the case, the attorney will not receive any money for the work he or she has done.
 You will only pay the attorney’s fees after a successful settlement negotiation or trial in this payment framework.